n-rocher/RoadSegmentation/Readme.md

 Then, install required packages :
 > pip install -r requirements.txt

-After that, you might need to change some constant (dataset folders, epoches, lr, WanDB, ...) in the file `train.py` :
+After that, you might need to change some constant (dataset folders, epochs, lr, WanDB, ...) in the file `train.py` :
 > code train.py

 Finally, start the learning :